Over Here Zine is on 30th September 2023!

-Over Here Zine Fest is a not-for-profit event focusing on the work of Black / Asian / BAME / POC zine makers, artists, writers and activists.
+Over Here Zine Fest is a not-for-profit event showcasing the work of global majority zine makers, artists, writers and activists.
+Everyone is welcome to attend.
 The aim is to build self-sustaining alternative models for publishing, art, activism and collaboration in our communities.
-It is organised by a group of people identifying as Black / Asian / BAME / POC who are based in the North of England.
+It is organised by a group of global majority people from Manchester.

 What is happening on the day?

 Over Here Zine Fest is happening on Saturday 30th September 2023, at the People’s History Museum Left Bank, Spinningfields, Manchester M3 3ER.
 There will be a zines, talks, workshops and spaces to just hang around and chat with other people.
 All are welcome to attend the zine fest.
 If workshops and activities are for global majority people only, we will advertise this.
 There is more information about the venue on the Apply for Stall page.

 A zine (pronounced “zeen”) is a magazine or booklet that you produce independently.
 People usually give them away, swap them or sell them for the cost of printing.
 The zine maker(s) produces their own copies of work e.g. using a photocopier or printer, distributing it by themselves e.g. at zine fairs, at gigs or events etc.

 What is a zine distro?

 Distro is short for ‘distribution’.
 It is a collection of zines distributed by a single person or a group of people, either in person, online or by mail order.
 The collection may have zines by a number of different zine makers or by a single zine maker.

 They are cheap and easy way to be creative and get your work out there.
 All you need is a photocopier to print a batch of them.
 You don’t have to be a professional writer or artist to make one.
 It can be as long or as short as you want.
 You don’t need any special equipment or any special knowledge to make one and distribute it.